learned-hands/mapping_aid/README.md

 # NSMIv2 Mapping Aid
-This code powers a tool to help folks create mappings between [NSMIv2](http://taxonomy.legal/) and existing taxonomies.
+This code powers a tool to help folks create mappings between [NSMIv2](http://taxonomy.legal/) (as it existed on 2020-06-17) and existing taxonomies.
 It fuels a custom Google Sheets function, `NSMI_MATCH()`, you can use to help find matches between any set of taxonomy names and descriptions and those in in NSMIv2.

-## Here's how it works.
+## Here's how to use it

 - Open this [NISMv2 Mapping Starter Sheet](https://docs.google.com/spreadsheets/d/1sZyeCKZ38oz8P22b8szpBcNYPuPEsoArRfgqU8mqo-A/edit) in Google Docs.

 - Make a copy of the sheet, placing it in your own Google account.
-You need to do this because the function is only visible to this sheet.
+You need to do this because the custom function is only visible to this sheet.

 ![copy](https://learned-hands.github.io/mapping_aid/images/step-2.gif)